CJT-Jackton/SmashTheGlass/README.md

 This project will be using Voronoi diagram to imitate the desired effect.

 ## User Interaction:
-When the webpage starts, there will be a glass shown in front of the camera.
+When the webpage starts, there is going to be a glass showing in front of the camera.
 Users can click on any point of the glass to smash it.

 - Rewind:
 After smashing the glass into peices, users can drag the scroll bar below the screen to see the process of it.
 Drag it slowly to make it an epic replay!